MSLNZ/msl-equipment/docs/schema/equation.md

 ```

-and the array broadcasting rules of numpy also apply, i.e., multiple `r` values and a single `t` value
+and the array broadcasting rules of numpy also apply, i.e., multiple `r` values and a single `t` value.

 ```pycon
 >>> equation.value(r=(50.3, 52.1, 48.7), t=20.4)